Ong (surname)

 Ong is a Hokkien romanization of several Chinese surnames: 王 (Wáng in Hanyu Pinyin), 汪 (also Wāng), 黃 (traditional) or 黄 (simplified; Huáng); and 翁 (Weng).
+Ong is also a Laotian surname.
 Ong or Onge is also a surname of English origin, with earliest known records found in Western Suffolk taxation records from c.
 1280 AD.
 Ong (or Онгь in Russian language-based records) is also an Estonian surname, possibly derived from õng, meaning "fishing rod/hook".

 Ong has also been used to romanize the Taishanese pronunciation of 鄧 (more commonly romanized as Deng or Teng), as in the case of Betty Ong.

 Romanization

 Under the Pe̍h-ōe-jī romanization system, 王 but not the other names includes a circumflex over its vowel: Ông.
 However, this is often omitted in practice.

 Distribution

-In Singapore, Ong is the fifth-most-common surname among Chinese residents.
+In Singapore, Ong is the fifth-most-common surname among Singaporean residents.
 In the United States, Ong was the 6,682nd most common surname during the 1990 US census and the 4,343rd most common surname during the year 2000 US census.